-Clothing is a basic essential, something we put on every day.
+Clothing is a basic essential, something we put on each day.
 Yet, many Westchester children are clothing insecure – they lack sufficient or appropriate clean clothing.
-Nearly 14% of Westchester children are chronically absent from school and clothing is one cause.
-When children miss school, this impacts their academic success and increases the likelihood they may later drop out which has lifelong economic, social and emotional consequences.
-Sadly, clothing insecurity is more profound in communities of color, negatively impacting these children and their families.
+Nearly 14% of Westchester children are chronically absent from school and clothing insecurity is a contributing cause.
+Repeated absences negatively impact a child's academic progress which, in turn, increases the likelihood they may later drop out of school and suffer lifelong economic, social and emotional consequences.
+Sadly, clothing insecurity is more profound in communities of color.

 Thank you to our in-kind supporters!